 Energy & Water Conservation

-Energy and water use in green homes is made more efficient by optimizing home and garden design and using materials that conserve valuable energy and water.
-Energy use is reduced by insulating the walls, floors, ceilings, attic, crawlspace, and even exterior sheathing well beyond code requirements, tightening indoor air exchange rates (be sure you have a fresh air source), using compact florescent lightbulbs, and daylighting design.
-Energy use is also reduced using passive solar design, solar water heating systems, solar photovoltaics, heat pumps, insulated windows, programmable thermostats, super efficient furnace or water heaters, and geo-thermal systems.
-Homes may reduce water use by incorporating drought resistant landscaping, rainwater harvest systems, vegetated roof systems, rainwater gardens, low flow fixtures, dual flush toilets, on-demand hot water, pervious pavement or pavers.
+Energy and water use in green homes are made more efficient by optimizing home and garden design and using materials that conserve valuable energy and water.
+Energy use is reduced by insulating the walls, floors, ceilings, attic, crawlspace, and even exterior sheathing well beyond code requirements, tightening indoor air exchange rates (be sure you have a fresh air source), using compact fluorescent lightbulbs, and daylighting design.
+Energy use is also reduced using passive solar design, solar water heating systems, solar photovoltaics, heat pumps, insulated windows, programmable thermostats, super-efficient furnace or water heaters, and geothermal systems.
+Homes may reduce water use by incorporating drought-resistant landscaping, rainwater harvest systems, vegetated roof systems, rainwater gardens, low flow fixtures, dual flush toilets, on-demand hot water, pervious pavement or pavers.